Family ECHO: Autism works to fill the care gap for children with autism

 Participants can expect a robust learning environment that begins with an interactive case-based discussion designed to foster questions and recommendations.
 Often, after the case study, the chat is filled with suggestions and successes from other family members near and far.
 Participants are also given access to recordings of each session, as well as a list of resources from the Autism Speaks Autism Response Team that allows them to continue their learning at home.

 Family ECHO: Autism has a commitment to incorporating the family voice in all we do.
-The topics covered in the series are informed deeply by family perspectives and the Autism Care Network’s more than a decade of work focusing on improving care for individuals with autism.
-Based on clinical feedback from families, the ACN has identified irritability and challenging behaviors, ADHD and anxiety in children as prominent areas where caregivers are seeking more education and training.
+The topics covered in the series are informed deeply by autistic and family perspectives and the Autism Care Network’s more than a decade of work focusing on improving care for individuals with autism.
+Based on clinical feedback from families, the ACNet has identified irritability, ADHD and anxiety in children as prominent areas where caregivers are seeking more education and training.
+New topics for the 2023-2024 series will also include discussions on sleep, behavior and the transition to adulthood, with more planning for 2024 to include catatonia, aging and autism, and empowering women of color to lead care teams for children with autism.

-Family ECHO: Autism participants are also continuously offered the opportunity to inform our team about topics they would like covered in the series.
+Participants are also continuously offered the opportunity to inform our team about topics they would like covered in the series.
 Facilitators use these sessions as an opportunity to ask questions and gather information that helps them guide future priorities and clinical care and intervention pathways.
-In addition to the ACN topics mentioned above, we have added a session on the transition to adulthood based on participant input.

 Everyone from families, parents, siblings and caregivers of newly diagnosed children to those caring for autistic young adults can benefit from this series.
 As a parent of a young adult with autism myself, I realize the need for continuous learning across the lifespan that allows families to address their loved one’s health and life needs as they age.